Kustu11/puhatajamangida/general.md

-Database
+# GeneralDB

-# GeneralDB KRAAKA LARA
+How this database could look like

 ## 2012
 ### #1 // 27/04/2012